 When Stopping For a Short Time, Should You Idle The Car or Switch Off?

-I decided to find out what the cut-off point is now – in other words, at what point does it make sense to idle rather than switch off the car.
+What is the cut-off point now – in other words, at what point does it make sense to idle the car rather than switch it off?.

 In a modern car, it’s 10 seconds.

 So if you’re stopping for more than 10 seconds, you should switch off the engine.